dhanushka2001/citeorder/README.md

 Simple command-line tool to correctly reorder Footnotes in Markdown files.

+> [!TIP]
-For those who don't wish to use the command-line, I have made a [Chrome Extension](https://github.com/dhanushka2001/citeorder-github) which adds a toolbar inside GitHub's README.md text editor with a button to reorder footnotes.
+> For those who don't wish to use the command-line, I have made a [Chrome Extension](https://github.com/dhanushka2001/citeorder-github) which adds a toolbar inside GitHub's README.md text editor with a button to reorder footnotes.

 ## Motivation